Experienced Business Analyst Interview Questions and Answers

 Steps to Write API Requirements

-• Purpose Description: Clearly define the purpose of the API.
+• Purpose Description: Clearly define the goal and business purpose of the API — what problem it solves or functionality it enables.

 29. How is creating RTM beneficial for Business Analysts?